-Pumpkin Patches Cumbria
+Pumpkin Patches Cumbria 2025

-October is a beautiful time of year here in Cumbria, the air is crisp, the nights are drawing in and the Lake District is ablaze with autumnal colour.
+October is a beautiful time of year here in Cumbria, the air is crisp, the nights are drawing in, and the Lake District is ablaze with autumnal colour.

 Pumpkin patches have witnessed a surge in popularity in recent years and can now be found dotted around the county.
 Many pumpkin patches also offer a variety of other activities to help keep visitors of all ages entertained, such as tractor rides, corn mazes, face painting and plentiful photo opportunities, what’s not to love.
 To make things easier, we’ve rounded up some of the best pumpkin patches here in Cumbria, so read on and enjoy!